|

 station

-(top right photo courtesy of Don Karas)
+(top and top right images courtesy of Don Karas)

 Workers digging by LIRR